SwanNOBILI/robot-ai-simulation/setup.md

 ## 🧪 3.
 Python Controller Setup

-Make sure the controller file is located at:
+The controller file should be located at (the Robot behaviour is described in this file):
 ```
 robots/e-puck/controllers/basic/basic.py
 ```